Around € 1 for an espresso (il caffè). Please note that in Italy the price for coffee at the bar is often lower than at the table.

-Regular FL1 trains connect Fiumicino Airport with Tiburtina Station, East of the centre.
-Trains run at intervals of 15 minutes on weekdays and 30 minutes on weekends and holidays.
+Regular FL1 trains connect Fiumicino Airport with Tiburtina Station, east of the city centre of Rome.
+These trains run at intervals of 15 minutes on weekdays, and at intervals of 30 minutes on weekends and holidays.

 The bus stop at the airport is located in front of terminal T2.
-Tickets can be bought in special kiosks, and upon entering the bus.
+Tickets can be bought at special kiosks, and upon entering the bus.
 The trip to Rome takes about an hour.

 A taxi ride to one of the central districts of Rome should cost around € 40-60.
 The price includes a trip for a maximum of four passengers with luggage.
 Please note that official taxis are white with a TAXI sign on the roof and with license identification numbers on the doors.